top of page

 • Binder pocket dividers (4)

-• Map pencils or fine markers
+• Colored pencils or fine markers

-Students will engage in presentations and lectures, learn note-taking, class discussion, independent study, original texts, memorization, and even food.
-We will use the past as a lens to understand our current world.
-Students will complete homework assignments online from our Google Classroom each week as well as work toward a final project each semester.
-Each student will also keep a binder of all notes, maps, homework, and handouts for a final grade.
+Students will engage in presentations/lectures, learn note-taking, participate in class discussion and independent study, read classical literature, and original document activities.
+Students will complete homework assignments online from our Google classroom each week as well as work towards a final project each semester.
+Each student will also keep a binder of all notes, maps, homework, and handouts.
+To aid your student in the above task, you must have a working printer as there will be documents that must be printed each week and brought to class.
+I will provide certain handouts, maps, exams, and class activities.

 Approximate homework: 2+ hours